southohious-cloud/PortfolioTools/README.md

 ---

-Together, these three pillars form the complete Clarity-Engine System — a unified architecture for clarity, automation, and structured decision-making.
+Together, these three pillars form the complete Clarity‑Engine System — a unified architecture that supports clear thinking, structured workflows, and reliable decision‑making across both public and private environments.
 ---

 ## PORTFOLIOTOOLS